 You will first need to decide whether you are going to have a civil marriage celebrant or a religious ceremony.

-An experience celebrant who will take care of all the legal paperwork for your wedding as well as create a beautiful wedding ceremony for you.
+Choose an experienced celebrant who will take care of all the legal paperwork for your wedding, easy and hassle-free as well as create a beautiful wedding ceremony for you.

 If your intentions are to get married in Australia, you will need to fill in the NOIM and lodge it with your chosen marriage celebrant.
-A marriage shall not be solemnised unless a notice in writing of the intended marriage is given to the authorised celebrant solemnising the marriage.
+A marriage shall not be solemnized unless a notice in writing of the intended marriage is given to the authorized celebrant solemnizing the marriage.

-The notice of intended marriage must be lodged with your celebrant at least one month before the wedding day.
+The notice of intended marriage must be lodged with your celebrant at least one calendar month before the wedding day.
 The couple usually fills in and lodges the NOIM with the celebrant at their first meeting.
-If you are overseas, I will advice you how to fill in the NOIM in that case.
+If you are overseas, I will advise you on how to fill in the NOIM in that case.
 It is easy and not a problem.